+Variable names of 8 characters or less make the most efficient use of memory.
 JagBASIC enables you to represent two fundamental kinds of data: strings and numbers.
 Number data is further divided into "types."
 JagBASIC has three numeric data types and one string type.

-- Integer (A%)- a numeric variable representing a whole number between -32768 and +32767. - Single precision (A!)- a numeric variable in 32-bit floating point notation between 3.4E-38 to 3.4E+38. - Double precision (A#) a numeric variable in 64-bit floating point notation between 1.7E-308 to 1.7E+308. - Variable length string (A\$)- a list of characters terminated by a 0.
-The maximum length string is 80 bytes in the JAGUAR terminal and 160 bytes in the JAGXTREME terminal.
+Integer (A%)-a numeric variable representing a whole number between -32768 and +32767.

+Single precision (A!)-a numeric variable in 32-bit floating point notation between 3.4E-38 to 3.4E+38.

+Double precision (A#)-a numeric variable in 64-bit floating point notation between 1.7E-308 to 1.7E+308.

+Variable length string (A\$)-a list of characters terminated by a 0.
+The maximum length string is 160 bytes in the JAGXTREME terminal.

 JagBASIC enables you to assign descriptive names to data values, called variables.
 Variable names can contain up to 16 characters and must begin with a letter.
 Valid characters are A-Z and 0-9.
 Variables are case sensitive, for example A\$ and a\$ are different variables.
 The last character of the variable name specifies the data type (%, !, #, or \$).
-The maximum number of variables is 90 in Revision M of the JAGUAR terminal.
-An array of variables counts as 1.
-In Revision T of the JAGUAR terminal, the maximum numbers of variables is 130.
-In the JAGXTREME terminal, the maximum is 200.
+The maximum number of variables is 200.

-JAGUAR and JAGXTREME terminals use a mechanism called shared data for the various program threads to share variable data.
+JAGXTREME terminals use a mechanism called shared data for the various program threads to share variable data.
 The link to shared data from JagBASIC is implemented with a unique JagBASIC function.